Georgia labor chief asks lawmakers to spare his agency from budget axe

-Georgia Commissioner of Labor Mark Butler asked state lawmakers Wednesday to spare an agency hit with an unprecedented wave of unemployment claims from budget cuts looming over the rest of state government.
+ATLANTA - Georgia Commissioner of Labor Mark Butler asked state lawmakers Wednesday, June 3, to spare an agency hit with an unprecedented wave of unemployment claims from budget cuts looming over the rest of state government.

 Butler told members of a Georgia Senate budget subcommittee the labor department, which had been averaging about 20,000 unemployment claims per month, suddenly was hit with an influx of about 1 million claims when the coronavirus pandemic shut down Georgia’s economy, a number that quickly mounted to some 2 million.